All opinions in this review are our own, and 100% honest. We had the pleasure of a free night at Bristol Wing in exchange for this review. Disclaimer.

 There’s a few other things you should know about the Bristol Wing and the Station Kitchen that are impressive and really set them out.

 The Station Kitchen is a social enterprise training kitchen.
 They support young people by offering volunteering opportunities, training and employment.
 They also try to source food locally so if you want to support local businesses then this is the place to come.

 The Bristol Wing is run by the YMCA and any profits they make are reinvested in supporting young people who are homeless in the city.

 We also noticed that the hostel runs a couple of weekly opportunities to have community.
 This seems like a really great idea and we definitely would have gone if we’d been there on the right days.

 We’re in the middle of renovating our house (so we can sell it and keep travelling) so we were all looking forward to taking a break from the stress of that and spending a day as tourists in our home town.
 As it was a Sunday, traffic was fairly light coming into the centre and it was very easy to find the Bristol Wing once we’d parked.

 You’re never sure what to expect when you visit a hostel, but the moment you walk into the Bristol Wing you’re struck with how modern it is, and the staff at reception are incredibly welcoming.
-We arrived around midday and left our small suitcase down in the luggage keep, and then strolled over to the SS Great Britain (a fantastic attraction for families – you can read about our time there in a separate post).
+We arrived around midday and left our small suitcase down in the luggage keep, and then strolled over to the SS Great Britain.

 We got back to the hostel around 5.30pm and saw our rooms for the first time.
 It’s quite basic, as you’d expect from a youth hostel, but it’s done to a good standard.
 The shared bathrooms in particular were spotlessly clean with a large shower.
 Roobs was impressed with the size of our bed, and wasted no time setting out her teddies.